aseemapastamb/MAT500/MAT500Project1/README.txt

 To see code:

-1. Open "MAT500 Project.sln".
+Open "MAT500 Project.sln".

+OR

-Update: Included unitypackage in base folder.
+Import unitypackage included in base folder.

+OR

+Look in Assets/Scripts.